Astro-Kirsty/gammapy_Adelaide_2024/README.md

 # Hands-on workshop on VHE data analysis using Gammapy

-This folder contains the analysis notebooks shown in the Gammapy hands on sessions for University of Adelaide and CTA-Oz
+This folder contains the analysis notebooks shown in the Gammapy hands on sessions for University of Adelaide and CTA-Oz.
+The related indico page can be found at https://indico.cta-observatory.org/event/5395/

 ## Installation and set-up